 Outpost takes place on the Nature Conservancy’s Zumwalt Prairie Preserve, a rolling grassland that stretches from the Wallowa Mountains to Hells Canyon and the Snake River.
 In the midst of the prairie, the Nature Conservancy has a small “Summer Camp” facility, consisting of three small ranch houses with kitchens and meeting spaces downstairs and sparse bunkrooms upstairs.
 There is room for about 8 people to sleep inside, although most participants choose to sleep out in tents under the stars.

-Dates for Outpost 2014 are July 6-11 with the option of also signing up for the weekend at Summer Fishtrap, which runs July 11-13 and includes a keynote by Naomi Shihab Nye, panel discussions and the always-entertaining “Fishtrap Live” show on Saturday night.
+Dates for Outpost July 5-10, 2015 with the option of also signing up for the weekend at Summer Fishtrap, which runs July 10-12 and includes a keynote by Timothy Egan, panel discussions, the always-entertaining “Fishtrap Live” show on Saturday night, and Sunday’s closing address by Winona LaDuke.

-Registration for Outpost opens February 20, 2014 online.
-The Outpost workshop fee is $825 The fee includes meals, tent site/bunkhouse lodging and transportation to site from Enterprise.
-The Summer Fishtrap Weekend program is an additional $215 (Friday-Sunday, includes meals).
-Registration, and more details available on our registration page.
+Online registration for Outpost opens February 24, 2015.
+The Outpost workshop fee is $850.
+The fee includes meals, tent site/bunkhouse lodging and transportation to the site from Enterprise.
+The Summer Fishtrap Weekend program is an additional $220 (Friday-Sunday, includes meals).
+More details available here.

 The intent of Outpost is to offer an inspirational setting for people to connect with the natural environment of northeastern Oregon and to write about their experience, as well as creating an opportunity for personal growth and learning far from civilizations distractions.
 Outpost is a week-long writing workshop during Summer Fishtrap, facilitated by an accomplished writer and teacher, that provides an intensely reflective atmosphere for writers.
 Participants and faculty retreat to a scenic, remote location for five days of instruction, writing, solitude, day trips, nature study, camping, and sharing.
 Many in the group sign up for the Summer Fishtrap Weekend option and join the gathering at Wallowa Lake.